rehrl-johannes/paddock/README.md

 # Paddock

-Paddock is a simple work in progress tool for automating containerised github actions runners on a device.
+Paddock is a lightweight tool for automating containerised github actions runners on a device.